andreacomo/alfresco-annotations/README.md

 Tired of compiling boring Spring xml for defining Alfresco beans?
 Always forget what's the Java-based WebScripts' naming convention or the Action Executer parent bean name?
 Then this project is for you!

+## Supported Platforms
+Tested on:

+* Alfresco Community 4.2.f
+* Alfresco Community 5.0.d

+May works on other micro-versions.
+Please pull-request if works on other versions.

 ## Where is the magic?

 There is no magic!
 This project is simply a collection of **Spring stereotypes annotations**, some **Spring lifecycle processors** to do boilerplate code for you and an **annotation processor** to stop writing webscript xml descriptor!